Affiliate links on Android Authority may earn us a commission. Learn more.

 - If you want Amazon Music Prime, visit the same website and log in with your Amazon credentials.
 As long as the account you use to sign in has Prime, you’ll also have access to Amazon Music Prime.
 If not, you’ll have to sign up for Amazon Prime first.

 - To sign up for Amazon Music Unlimited, visit the sign-up page and click on “Try it free” to sign up or log in.
 There is a 30-day free trial available for new subscribers.

 You can download Amazon Music apps on your phone, Mac, and PC.
 If you have an Echo device, you can use Amazon Music there, too.
-Plus, certain cars have an Amazon Music app, as does the Fire TV.
+Plus, certain cars, as does the Fire TV, have an Amazon Music app.
 If you don’t want to use the app, you can opt for the web player in your browser instead.

 Discovering music and playlists

 Once you have an account, finding music and podcasts is pretty straightforward.
-The My Soundtrack feature automatically creates a station based on your likes and listening habits upon logging in while My Discovery Mix creates a playlist based on similar data, and it is updated every Monday.
+Upon logging in, the My Soundtrack feature automatically creates a station based on your likes and listening habits.
+In contrast, My Discovery Mix creates a playlist based on similar data, updated every Monday.
 Furthermore, there’s a dedicated Find tab in the mobile app where you can discover all sorts of music broken down by genres, moods, charts, and more.
 If you want to find spatial audio or Ultra HD content, this section also contains specific playlists for those.

 Top Songs and Top Playlists show you what’s popular now, while Featured This Week contains highlighted artists and genres.
 You can also browse New Releases and check out what’s topping the Charts.
 The more you listen, the better the Albums for You and Playlists for You sections will reflect your interests.
 Meanwhile, Songs for You contains individual tracks you might like.
 Amazon Music also recommends podcasts depending on what you like and listen to.